jonathanguven/memo/README.md

-# Flash
+# Memo

-Flash is a notecard study tool with integrated generative AI functionality to provide extra insight on their question-answer notecards, boosting productivity while studying.
+Memo is a notecard study tool with integrated generative AI functionality to provide extra insight on their question-answer notecards, boosting productivity while studying.